 Fashion pollution can’t be ignored.
-Did you know this industry is responsible for around 10% of global carbon build up, producing 5 times more CO2 than the aviation industry.
-But carbon emissions are by no means the only environmental threat within the industry.
+Did you know this industry is responsible for around 10% of global carbon build up, producing 5 times more CO2 than the aviation industry?
+But carbon emissions are by no means the only sustainability threat within the fashion industry.

 Due to the existence of fast fashion we consume at a faster rate than ever before.
 Thanks to mass production, we can afford to simply discard products we no longer want, and replace them instantly with minimal impact on our wallets.
-As a result, products are designed with a shorter life expectancy and are poorer quality and creating maximum impact on the environment resulting in massive fashion pollution.
+As a result, products are designed with a shorter life expectancy, poorer quality and creating maximum impact on the environment resulting in massive fashion pollution.
 Slow fashion can be the key to gather fashion and sustainability together.

-What is the solution of this mass consumerism and the deep impact on the environment?
+How to be more sustainable reducing this big consumerism and the deep impact on the environment?

 Since the last few years, there has been a wave of change in the fashion industry by getting more aware of the real truth and deep impact on the planet, people and animals.
 Buying cruelty-free leather products rather than buy animal leather you are avoiding to support immense animal killing to supply the industry.
-An increasing number of brands are rejecting the principles of fast fashion an adopting a sustainable approach to fashion.
+An increasing number of brands are rejecting the principles of fast fashion and adopting a sustainable approach to fashion.
 Thus rises the movement of ‘Slow Fashion’

-Slow Fashion is an awareness and approach to fashion, which considers the processes and resources required to make clothing, particularly focusing on sustainability.
+Slow fashion is an awareness and approach to be more sustainable, which considers the processes and resources required to make fashion particularly focusing on sustainability.
 It involves buying better-quality textiles and material that will last longer and values fair treatment of people, animals and the planet.

-Slow Fashion is a very necessary movement and completely opposes the fast fashion model.
+Slow fashion is a very necessary movement and completely opposes the fast fashion model.
 Fast fashion is damaging everything it touches, it’s fair to say fast fashion is like the anti-Midas touch creating a hole in consumer’s pockets without providing good quality or caring about fashion pollution.